Can I make an APPOINTMENT WITH MY DOCTOR/SPECIALIST?

-We have resumed urgent surgeries and procedures, as well as necessary elective procedures for patients who cannot be delayed any longer.
-Consequently, a number of additional safety measures are in place to protect patients and staff, including pre-surgical testing and a separate, dedicated entrance just for patients undergoing surgery.
+A number of additional safety measures are in place to protect patients and staff, including pre-surgical testing and a separate, dedicated entrance just for patients undergoing surgery.
 Learn more by reading "Surgery at Emerson Hospital: Assuring Your Health & Safety".

 Is it okay for my family members/friends to visit me in the hospital?

 Patients admitted in the hospital are allowed one visitor at a time.
 All visitors must be 18 years old or older.
 Birth partners, parents of patients under 18, attorneys of patients, and companions for individuals with disabilities are also permitted to visit in addition to one visitor.
 Visitor screenings and other safety measures are in place to protect patients and staff.
 For more information, please read our current visitor policy.
 Thank you for your cooperation and understanding.

 The Centers for Disease Control and Prevention (CDC) lists several COVID-19 symptoms, which can range in severity from mild to severe and may appear 2-14 days after exposure.
 These include coughing and shortness of breath or difficulty breathing, or at least two of the following symptoms: fever, chills, headache, muscle pain, repeated shaking with chills, sore throat, or new loss of taste or smell.

 Is there a treatment for COVID-19?